| Tuition (credit hour) | $95.00/credit |

 | Transcript Fee | $3.00 |

 The cost to attend Davis Technical College varies by program.
-Below is an estimated cost to attend Davis Technical College based on either a 24 credit hour program or 900 clock hour program.
+Below is an estimated cost to attend Davis Technical College based on a 24 credit hour program.

-Amounts listed for Registration, Off-Campus Living, Transportation, Misc, are constant across all programs.
+Amounts listed for Registration, Food/Housing, Transportation, Misc, are constant across all programs.
 The costs for tuition, fees and Books/Supplies associated for each program can be found on the Davis Tech Programs page.

 An academic year is the length of time it takes to complete the equivalent of one year of training.
 The College defines academic year as follows: